sarikasurampudi/adb/shared/adb-speaks-human/agentic-select-ai/refine-your-agent/refine-your-agent.md

 ### Prerequisites

-- This lab requires completion of the first three labs in the **Contents** menu on the left.
+- This lab requires completion of Lab 1 in the **Contents** menu on the left.

 ## Task 1: Refine the Role of the Customer Agent